 Each time we go horse riding in Iceland, we celebrate ancient Viking roots.
-In fact, Icelandic horses themselves are living reminders of our history.
+We go on a Viking tour guide and bond with Icelandic horses.
+Icelandic horses themselves are living reminders of our history and heritage.
 They are direct descendants of the Vikings’ own steeds.
 Horses are central to Icelandic history.
 Here’s what to know about some of the most powerful horses in Nordic lore…

 Horses And Vikings Worked Together